PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 .. hint::
-    In a word, CPO proposes the final optimization problem, which uses a trust region instead of penalties on policy divergence to enable larger step sizes.
+    In a word, CPO proposes the final optimization problem, which uses a trust region instead of penalties on policy divergence to enable larger step size.

 ------